Davis Projects for Peace FAQ

 How does a student (or group of students) make a proposal?

-To be considered, a student (or group of students) must complete an online application by November 6, 2014, which includes preparing a written statement describing the project (who, what, where, how) including expected outcomes and prospects for future impact (not to exceed two pages) as well as an expected budget (one separate page).
+To be considered, a student (or group of students) must complete an online application, which includes preparing a written statement describing the project (who, what, where, how) including expected outcomes and prospects for future impact (not to exceed two pages) as well as an expected budget (one separate page).

 Final proposals will reflect feedback from the review committee and should include pre-approval of all involved parties and organizations involved in the project.